-Next, we solve \eqref{eq:convex_sketch} by applying the matrix decomposition algorithm of \cite{Chen:2014:CPO:2627435.2670322} to cluster the sketch $\bA'$.
-This approach is valid since the sketch can be decomposed as $\bA' = \bL' + \bS'$, where $\bL'$ and $\bS'$ are the sketches of $\bL$ and $\bS$, respectively (constructed using the same index set $\calI$).
-The following lemma provides a sufficient condition for this step to exactly recover $\bL'$. \begin{lemma} [Sketch decomposition] Suppose the adjacency matrix $\bA$ follows Data Model~\ref{datamodel}.
+Next, we solve \eqref{eq:convex_sketch} by applying the low rank plus sparse decomposition algorithm of \cite{Chen:2014:CPO:2627435.2670322} to cluster the sketch $\bA'$.
+This approach is valid since the sketch can be decomposed as $\bA' \!=\! \bL' \!+\! \bS'$, where $\bL'$ and $\bS'$ are the sketches of $\bL$ and $\bS$, respectively (constructed using the same index set $\calI$).
+Algorithm 1 of \cite{Chen:2014:CPO:2627435.2670322} can be used to search for improved solutions.
+This algorithm starts with initial value $\lambda = \frac{1}{32 \sqrt{N' \overline{\obsprob}}}$ and iteratively solves \eqref{eq:convex_sketch} while varying $\lambda$ until a valid solution is obtained.
+Note that convergence is not guaranteed if this algorithm is invoked, and theoretical results assume it is not used.
+Lemma \ref{lm:completion} provides a sufficient condition for this step to exactly recover $\bL'$. \begin{lemma} [Sketch decomposition] Suppose the adjacency matrix $\bA$ follows Data Model~\ref{datamodel}.
 Let $\zeta = \frac{C \log^2 N}{ \: \obsprob \densdiff^2}$, where $C$ is a constant real number.
 If

-then the optimal point of \eqref{eq:convex_sketch} yields the exact low rank component of $\bA^{'}$ with probability at least $1-c {N}^{-10}- N^{-1}$, where $c$ is a constant real number. \end{lemma}
+then the optimal point of \eqref{eq:convex_sketch} yields the exact low rank component of $\bA'$ with probability at least $1-c {N}^{-10}- N^{-1}$, where $c$ is a constant real number. \end{lemma}